Design Considerations for Dark Wood Flooring in your Interior Décor

 So you want to install a dark wood floor in your home or retail space?

 There is nothing more stunning than a rich, dark wood floor that makes your jaw drop when you walk into a room, and there are many ways to create this look, as well as design considerations you should take account as you are creating a floor design for your space.

 Dark wood flooring can be created using a variety of wood styles and finishes.
 The most natural way is to use a naturally dark wood like Walnut flooring.
 Elements Architectural Group did just that for a modern Chicago home.
-The space is bathed in sunlight so they didn’t have to worry about the floor being too dark.
+This space is bathed in sunlight so they didn’t have to worry about the floor being too dark.

 In a similar space, in a Boston area home, the Interior Designer Justine Sterling, used light colors on the upper cabinets and walls, made good use of high ceilings, and skylights to bring in more natural light.
 The brown and cream tones of this wide plank Walnut floor are all natural, no stain required.

 This Wide Plank Hickory floor was stained to create a dark finish; it’s the perfect contrast to the light colors of the kitchen.
 Notice how the boards are hand-scraped to create a distressed wood floor.
 This is a perfect look for the farmhouse style space created by Harrison Design.

 You can use the same design in a modern kitchen as well, like this one from Capital Design.
 It’s quite a contrast to the farmhouse kitchen.
 The hardwood floors were crafted in all one width, so it looks more modern and matches well with the stainless steel, marble subway tiles, and cabinet designs.